chaoxu/chaoxu.github.io/posts/2019-01-12-lights-out-game.md

 Building the table $D$ takes $O(n^3)$ time, solving $Cz=u$ also takes $O(n^3)$ time, compute $S$ from $S_1$ takes $O(n^2)$ time.
 The total running time is $O(n^3)$.

+However, why is this algorithm correct?
+Zheng did not provide a proof, hence leaving a gap to fill.

 # Remarks

 One can see this is similar to the [light chasing technique](https://en.wikipedia.org/wiki/Lights_Out_%28game%29#Light_chasing).
 There is no need to access a precomputed lookup table, since we compute the correct first row on the fly.